catherinepope/papermod/content/posts/how-to-create-a-book-database-with-hugo-and-yaml.md

 Once you've set up your data file and shortcode, it's quick to add your books (or other resources) to multiple pages.

 To make all those bookstore links open in a new tab, [take a look at my other Hugo tutorial](../open-external-links-in-new-tab-with-hugo/).

+In the next tutorial, I'll show you [how to create subject-specific book lists](../how-to-create-a-book-database-with-hugo-and-yaml-part-2/).

 Data files and shortcodes are wonderfully flexible and surprisingly satisfying.
 You get all the benefits of Hugo's simplicity _and_ reusable content.